CMDann/hololens-starter/README.md

 ## Getting started

-You don't need a hololense to get started.
-You can get the emulator, pull the project and build for the hololense, you can find the information you need right here: https://www.microsoft.com/microsoft-hololens/en-us/developers
+You don't need a hololens to get started.
+You can get the emulator, pull the project and build for the hololens, you can find the information you need right here: https://www.microsoft.com/microsoft-hololens/en-us/developers

 ## License